 Risk Management Committee Activities

-In 2012, a Risk Management Committee was set up for the purpose of ensuring compliance with Article 378 of the Turkish Commercial Code, which went into effect on 1 July 2012, and the effective operations of the committees working under the Board of Directors, implementing whatever measures are necessary for early detection of risks and managing those risks.
-Independent Board of Directors’ member Muharrem Hilmi Kayhan was appointed Chairman of the Risk Management Committee, a position he still holds.
+In 2012, a Risk Management Committee was set up for the purpose of ensuring compliance with Article 378 of the Turkish Commercial Code, which went into effect on 1 July 2012, and the effective operations of the committees working under the Board of Directors, implementing all measures deemed necessary for early detection of risks and managing those risks.
+Independent Board of Directors member Muharrem Hilmi Kayhan was appointed Chairman of the Risk Management Committee, a position he still holds.
 The other Committee member is Temel Kamil Atay, a member of the Board of Directors.